The Ultimate Guide to Calculating Zakat on Investments in Canada

 Real Estate

-• Rental Property: No Zakat is due on the value of the building.
-Zakat is only due on the net rental income (profit) that you have saved after one lunar year.
+Rental Property: No Zakat is due on the market value of the building itself.
+Zakat is due on the total annual net rental income (profit) generated during the year.

 Cryptocurrency